wjzhengsh/blockchain/howto/ibp-console-govern.md

 - **Max message count**
   Set this value to the maximum number of transactions that can be included in a single block.
 - **Preferred max bytes**
   Set this value to the ideal block size in bytes, but it must be less than `Absolute max bytes`.
 A minimum transaction size,  one that contains no endorsements, is around 1KB.
 If you add 1KB per required endorsement, a typical transaction size is approximately 3-4KB.
 Therefore, it is recommended to set the value of `Preferred max bytes` to be around `Max message count * expected averaged tx size`.
-At runtime, whenever possible, blocks will not exceed this size.
+At run time, whenever possible, blocks will not exceed this size.
 If a transaction arrives that causes the block to exceed this size, the block is cut and a new block is created for that transaction.
 But if a transaction arrives that exceeds this value without exceeding the `Absolute max bytes`, the transaction will be included.
 If a block arrives that is larger than `Preferred max bytes`, then it will only contain a single transaction, and that transaction size can be no larger than `Absolute max bytes`.

 Together, these parameters can be configured to optimize throughput of your orderer.